pantheon-systems/documentation/source/_docs/settings-php.md

 See [Reading the Pantheon Environment Configuration](/docs/read-environment-config).

-#### Why does Drupal report that settings.php is not protected?
-I can't change the permissions on settings.php.
+#### Why does Drupal report that `settings.php` is not protected?
+I can't change the permissions on `settings.php`.

-If you do not have a settings.php file in your codebase, the following message on `/admin/reports/status` is shown:
+If you do not have a `settings.php` file in your codebase, you'll see the following message on `/admin/reports/status`:

 Configuration file: Not protected.
 The file `sites/default/settings.php` is not protected from modifications and poses a security risk.
 You must change the file's permissions to be non-writable.

-Technically, it's possible to have a functioning Drupal site without settings.php on Pantheon, but this breaks compatibility with many modules and tools.
-Therefore, it's strongly recommended to either copy the default.settings.php file to settings.php or create an empty settings.php file.
+Technically, it's possible to have a functioning Drupal site without `settings.php` on Pantheon, but this breaks compatibility with many modules and tools.
+Therefore, it's strongly recommended to either copy the `default.settings.php` file to `settings.php` or create an empty `settings.php` file.

 #### Should I include settings.php in my site import?

 It depends on your site configuration.
-Stripping commented-out or non-functional code from your existing settings.php file, leaving only known good functional configurations is a best practice and makes it easier to troubleshoot.
+Stripping commented-out or non-functional code from your existing `settings.php` file, leaving only known good functional configurations is a best practice and makes it easier to troubleshoot.

 #### Where do I specify database credentials?